Fortran: Fortran 2008

 The Final Draft international Standard (FDIS) is available as document N1830.

 A supplement to Fortran 2008 is the International Organization for Standardization (ISO) Technical Specification (TS) 29113 on Further Interoperability of Fortran with C, which has been submitted to ISO in May 2012 for approval.
 The specification adds support for accessing the array descriptor from C and allows ignoring the type and rank of arguments.

 Fortran 2018

-The latest revision of the language (Fortran 2018) was earlier referred to as Fortran 2015.
-It is a significant revision and was released on November 28, 2018.
+The Fortran 2018 revision of the language was earlier referred to as Fortran 2015.
+It was a significant revision and was released on November 28, 2018.

 Fortran 2018 incorporates two previously published Technical Specifications: